BIM-Solutions/ProjectManagement/README.md

 This project management web part provides:

-- Project listing with search and filtering by project number, name, sector, status, and client.
+- Project listing with search and filtering by project number, name, sector, status, and client
-- Integration with SharePoint lists to store and retrieve project data.
+- Integration with SharePoint lists to store and retrieve project data
-- Adaptability for both SharePoint pages and Microsoft Teams tabs.
+- Adaptability for both SharePoint pages and Microsoft Teams tabs
-- Support for theme variants and responsive design.
+- Support for theme variants and responsive design
+- Fee tracking and budget management
+- Project document management
+- Team member assignment and tracking

 ## References